frisfruitig/ffdice/README.md

 ### Build

-You can automatically create a `dist` folder by running the following script:
+You can automatically create a `dist` folder by running the following command:

 ```
 python -m build
 ```

 The contents of the `dist` folder can be uploaded to the Python Package Index (pypi).
 Follow [this guide](https://packaging.python.org/en/latest/tutorials/packaging-projects/#uploading-the-distribution-archives) in order to do so.
-Currently, this code is _not_ distributed.

 ## Notes